openstack-archive/tripleo-docs/doc/source/install/post_deployment/upgrade.rst

 Finally, run the converge heat stack update.
 This will re-apply all Queens configuration across all nodes and unset all variables that were used during the upgrade.
 Until you have successfully completed this step, heat stack updates against the overcloud stack are expected to fail.
+You can read more about why this is the case in the queens-upgrade-dev-docs_.

    .. note::